Chhoila: A Fire-Grilled Delicacy from the Newar Community

 On a visit to Nepal, Ridhi Agrawal learns about chhoila, the grilled meat delicacy of the Newar community.
-The dish is an important part of Newari festivals, and the centerpiece of the Samay Baji (traditional platter).
+The dish is an important part of Newari festivals, and the centre-piece of the samay baji (traditional platter).
 Traditionally made with meat, she finds herself enjoying the numerous vegetarian versions.

-Today, modern conveniences like gas and stoves have replaced this traditional process of preparing chhoila and have even substituted the buffalo meat, with chicken, or mushrooms.
+Today, modern conveniences like gas and stoves have replaced the traditional process of preparing chhoila, and the buffalo meat is also often substituted with chicken, or mushrooms.

-Regardless, this dish remains at the heart of the Newars’ culinary heritage.
+Regardless, this dish remains at the heart of Newari culinary heritage.

 Haku chhoila is a flame-roasted spicy grilled meat dish.
 Image credit: Community Homestay Network

-Newars are the indigenous inhabitants of the Kathmandu Valley, living across Bhaktapur, Lalitpur, Kathmandu, and the nearby towns like Kirtipur.
-“In Nepal, chhoila originated from the Newari community,” says Khika Bahadur Gurung, the head chef of Hotel Traditional Comfort, in Kathmandu.
-“It is symbolic of celebrations and ceremonial feasts, and an essential component of Samay baji, the ceremonial food platter.”
+The Newars are the indigenous inhabitants of the Kathmandu Valley, living across Bhaktapur, Lalitpur, Kathmandu, and the nearby towns like Kirtipur.
+“In Nepal, chhoila comes from the Newari community,” explains Khika Bahadur Gurung, the head chef of Hotel Traditional Comfort, in Kathmandu.
+“It is symbolic of celebrations and ceremonial feasts, and is an essential component of Samay baji, the ceremonial food platter.”

 Samay baji is more than a meal.
 The items on the platter — baji (beaten rice or chiura), aila (a local liquor), wauncha (greens), chhoila, and khen (boiled egg) — represent the five elements: earth, water, fire, air and sky.
 “Chhoila is the fire element,” says Kabita Raut Maharjan, a home cook from Kirtipur.
-“It’s a symbol of energy and the life force called Agni.”
+“It represents energy and the life force called Agni.”

-The secret of chhoila lies in the masala, which requires spices ground fresh in the kitchen.
-It begins with the red chillies, which must be dry-roasted or toasted in oil and then ground till granular.
-Other essential ingredients include ginger and garlic paste and roasted tomatoes.
+The secret of chhoila lies in the masala, which demands that spices be ground fresh in the kitchen.
+It begins with the red chillies, which must be dry-roasted or lightly toasted in oil, and then ground till granular.
+Other essential ingredients include ginger and garlic paste, and roasted tomatoes.
 Newars avoid using tomatoes when the dish is prepared as an offering.

 The ingredient that truly defines the dish is the oil.
 “We make chhoila only in mustard oil,” says Kabita.
 To enhance the depth of the flavour further, she sometimes adds garlic stalks to the dish in winter.